Karl Ruprect Kroenen: Hellboy (2004)

-Czech actor Ladislav Beran portrayed Karl Ruprecht Kroenen (Note: Note that the spelling of his middle name was changed from "Ruprecht" to "Ruprecht".) in the 2004 Hellboy film adaptation.
+Czech actor Ladislav Beran portrayed Karl Ruprecht Kroenen (Note: Note that the spelling of his middle name was changed from "Ruprect" to "Ruprecht".) in the 2004 Hellboy film adaptation.
 This depiction is radically altered from the comics – though Kroenen is still a masked Nazi disciple of Rasputin, he is reimagined as a mute clockwork cyborg assassin.
 Comic creator Mike Mignola remarked that "it was fascinating to see a character of mine turned into something I never imagined—it was great."

 Writer-director Guillermo del Toro created a significantly expanded biography for this iteration of Kroenen.
 Born in Munich in 1897, Kroenen demonstrated great skill with fencing and clockwork mechanics.
 A drive for purity and perfectionism combined with a self-flagellating masochistic compulsion led Kroenen to perform self-surgery to "enhance" his appearance, to the point of removing his own eyelids and lips: as a result, he wore a tight-fitting mask that also filtered out germs.
 Kroenen met and devoted himself to Rasputin in 1930.
 As a member of the Nazi Party, he joined the Schutzstaffel in 1933 and served as commandant of Auschwitz concentration camp.

 Kroenen is introduced during the events of the film's prologue, in 1944.
 Allied troops converge on a Nazi ritual, identifying Kroenen as Hitler's top assassin and head of the Thule Society.
 Kroenen assists Rasputin in conducting the techno-magical ritual to open a portal to summon the Ogdru Jahad, but as the hell-hole opens, the American soldiers storm the encampment.
 Kroenen, wielding special blades attached to his forearms, dispatches many of the soldiers with ease and even shrugs off bullet wounds.
 He is only stopped when trying to remove a grenade from the portal device – the machinery damages his hand, and the explosion drives large metal shrapnel through his body.
 Disappearing shortly thereafter, a gravesite discovered years later served to fake his death.

 Kroenen reappeared in 2004, alongside the revived Rasputin.
 Kroenen had been "repaired" with a prosthetic mechanical hand and a clockwork heart (operated by a wind-up key implanted in his chest, his speed and reflexes could be improved by rotating it), while his blood had been replaced by a dust.
 In this state, he retained his intelligence and skills but was virtually immortal – invulnerable to gunshot wounds, and able to enter a "switched-off" dormant state to be reanimated again and again.
 He used this technique to appear dead, baiting Bureau for Paranormal Research and Defense agents to taking him inside their headquarters for study.
 Once inside, Kroenen drew Rasputin there and personally killed Trevor Bruttenholm before escaping with his leader.
 Hellboy eventually avenges his adoptive father Bruttenholm's death by throwing Kroenen into a spiked pit and crushing him with a giant cog.